unascribed/Yttr/docs/skeletal_sorter.md

 be placed into the left chest.
 For left-handed skeletons, this is inverted, with matches going into the left chest.

+*(0.4.1)*
+Normally, items are just matched by their type; e.g. two stone swords with different amounts of damage, or two differently named pieces of cobblestone, will both be sorted the same.
+You may craft a pair of Fine Feature Focusing Goggles (F3 Goggles for short) and equip the Skeletal Sorter with them to do exact NBT-inclusive matches instead.

 Every sorting operation can move up to 8 items.

 ## Screenshots